 3. The Can Relaunch setting determines whether or not students can relaunch course content after achieving a completed status.

 4. When the Add Course form is complete, click Add Course.

 5. In the confirmation pop-up window, determine your next step from the following options:

 6. Navigate to the SCORM tab when you are ready to deploy content.

 7. Click Choose File to upload the zipped SCORM file (size limit is 180 MB).

-10. Click Deploy and wait for the on-page notification that your content has been queued for deployment.
-This means that your file was successfully loaded to the LMS SCORM content server.
+9. Click Deploy and wait for the on-page notification that your content has been queued for deployment.
+This means that your file was successfully loaded to the LMS SCORM content server and is being processed.

-If the file fails to upload, it is usually because a) the ZIP file was larger than the allowed 180 MB size limit or b) special characters, as noted above, interfered with a proper upload.
-Try loading a file at least twice before contacting Latitude Support with questions.
+If the file fails to upload, it is usually because a) the ZIP file was larger than the allowed 180 MB size limit, b) special characters were found in the file name or key locations in the content, or c) the placement of the imsmanifest.xlm file in the zipped content is incorrect.
+Try loading a file at least twice before contacting the ClientCare team with questions.

-11. Once this activity is confirmed, you can monitor the status of your deployment process via email or from your LMS “Mail Center” on the Home page.
+10. Once this activity is confirmed, you can monitor the status of your deployment process via email, or from your LMS “Messages” page.
 A notification is sent once the content deployment process is complete, informing whether the attempt succeeded or failed.

 11. Course Shell Configuration settings allow you to enable/disable tools that enhance presentation of each e-Learning course.
 Apply changes in real time by clicking Update Shell Configuration button, without the need to re-deploy your SCORM content.
 Set default configuration or brand these features from your Site Management > LMS Information page.
 Learn more: LMS Information and Portal Configuration